0xZon/0xZon.github.io/_posts/2021-11-04-HTB-Nunchucks.md

 Looking at the page there is not much besides a newsletter box.
 I tried to fuzz out any other page but this is it.

-I tired a Server-Side Template Injection test `{{7*7}}` and the server responded with `49`, its vulnerable!
-After some googling I found a website that had a payload I could use to get code execution. http://disse.cting.org/2016/08/02/2016-08-02-sandbox-break-out-nunjucks-template-engine
+I tried a Server-Side Template Injection test `{{7*7}}` and the server responded with `49`, it is vulnerable!
+After some googling, I found a website that had a payload I could use to get code execution. http://disse.cting.org/2016/08/02/2016-08-02-sandbox-break-out-nunjucks-template-engine

 Request
 ```